koficodedat/reduct/docs/internal/implementation/shared-types-package-plan.md

 ## 8. Implementation Steps

-1. Create the shared types package with the structure outlined above
+1. ✅ Create the shared types package with the structure outlined above
-2. Implement the shared types in the new package
+2. ✅ Implement the shared types in the new package
-3. Update each dependent package to use the shared types
+3. ✅ Update each dependent package to use the shared types
-4. Run tests to ensure everything works correctly
+4. ✅ Run tests to ensure everything works correctly
-5. Update documentation to reflect the new package structure
+5. ✅ Update documentation to reflect the new package structure

+## 9. Implementation Status

+The shared-types package has been successfully implemented and integrated with the dependent packages.
+All tests are passing, and the types are now centralized in a single package.

+### Completed Work

+- Created the shared-types package with the planned structure
+- Implemented all shared types in the appropriate modules
+- Added comprehensive JSDoc comments
+- Created index.ts files to re-export types
+- Written basic tests for all shared types
+- Updated all dependent packages to use the shared types
+- Fixed type errors and ensured compatibility
+- Ran tests to verify everything works correctly
+- Updated documentation to reflect the changes

+### Known Issues

+- No known issues.
+All tests are passing.

-## 9. Conclusion
+## 10. Conclusion

 Creating a shared types package will improve the Reduct library by: